balena-io-experimental/balena-migrate/README.md

 The migrated devices will come up in balena with the device uuid that was created during pre registration.
 This way the success of every migration can be tracked end to end.

-The **migdb-process** script attempts to connect to the device by ssh and use that connection to transmit the migratecfg (migration environment).
-When the environment has been transmitted successfully and the migdb-process will call **balena-migrate** on the device to start the actual migration.
+The **migdb-migrate** script attempts to connect to the device by ssh and use that connection to transmit the migratecfg (migration environment).
+When the environment has been transmitted successfully and the migdb-migrate will call **balena-migrate** on the device to start the actual migration.

 Options and parameters given in **migdb-add-unit** are mostly unit specific.
-They will be written to the unit file and will override any parameters given in **migdb-process**.
+They will be written to the unit file and will override any parameters given in **migdb-migrate**.
 The (unit specific) information necessary to create a ssh connection needs to be provided when creating a unit file.
 Example: